filakhtov/gentoo-use-docs/app-arch/xz-utils.md

 If disabled, Pass the `--enable-encoders=lzma1,lzma2`, `--enable-decoders=lzma1,lzma2`, `--enable-match-finders=hc3,hc4,bt4` and `--enable-checks=crc32,crc64` options to the configure script.
 Only enable a subset of `lzma1` and an `lzma2` encoders and decoders, an `hc3`, `hc4` and `bt4` matchers and a `crc32`, `crc64` checkers.

-This flag can be enabled to minimize library size.
+This flag can be disabled to minimize library size.

 ### nls
 Pass the `--enable-nls` option to the configure script.
 Enable messages translation into different languages using Gettext library and install language files.